- Construct the floating point system where the numbers

 problem:

-Using Taylor second order scheme, calculate with
+Using Taylor second order scheme, calculate

 (i.e. calculate one time step).